AustP/react-flux/README.md

 ### Getting an Event's Status

 In our applications, we often want to display loading indicators while waiting for a side-effect to finish.
 Additionally we want to let the user know when an error occurs. react-flux makes this easy by providing two methods: `selectStatus` and `useStatus`.
-(See [When to use selectState/selectStatus vs useState/useStatus](#when-to-use-selectstateselectstatus-vs-usestateusestatus)).
+(See [When to Call the select* Methods vs the use* Methods](#when-to-call-the-select-methods-vs-the-use-methods)).
 These methods give you access to an event's status.
 Let's update our `LoginForm` component to display a loading indicator and handle errors.

 ```(tsx)
 export default function LoginForm() {